sourcemeta/learnjsonschema.com/content/2020-12/unevaluated/unevaluatedItems.markdown

 ]
 {{</instance-annotation>}}

 * For the first instance, the annotation result of `prefixItems` is 0, and the annotation result of `contains` is [ 1 ].
 However, the item at 2nd index (i.e., `false`) remains unevaluated, so the `unevaluatedItems` subschema applies to it.
-This subschema fails (as any instance against a false schema is always invalid), leading to the failure of the entire schema.
+This subschema fails (as any instance against a false schema is always invalid), leading to validation failure.

 * For the second instance, the annotation result of `prefixItems` is 0, and the annotation result of contains is [ 1, 2 ].
 No items remain unevaluated; hence, the instance is considered valid.